 All-online?
-It's still slightly possible that at some point in the semester we'll have to move all-online to handle an outbreak (or that I will land in quarantine).
-Should that happen, we will migrate the course to Zoom meetings but otherwise carry on.
+It's still quite possible that at some point in the semester we'll have to move all-online to handle an outbreak.
+Should that happen, the main difference for this course will be that everyone will Zoom in, and I'll manage the session from my office (or my home) rather than from the classroom.
 I expect that this course will remain largely synchronous (i.e. we meet at our regular class time) even if we go remote, but some calendar dates may be adjusted.